 Fast forward to “our time,” or as it is said in Latin, Nostra Aetate, which also happens to be the name of the Vatican II document that ostensibly addresses the Church’s relationship with the Jews.

-As we proceed to examine the conciliar text and consider how it came to be, bear well in mind the broader lesson for the Most Holy Name of Jesus and what it tells us concerning the Church’s authentic relationship with the Jews.
+As we proceed to examine the conciliar text and consider how it came to be, bear well in mind the broader lesson for the Most Holy Name of Jesus and what it tells us concerning the one true Church’s authentic relationship with the Jews.

 Let’s being with the introduction to Nostra Aetate: